Totalus/WebDataFetcher/Readme.md

 ### `count`

-This transformation allows you count the number of element in an array or a string.
+This transformation allows you count the number of element in an array or characters of a string.

 ```yaml
 transformations: